 They also produce Point-of-Sale for Crate & Barrel, with many of the jobs falling within the 40-inch category.
 Haug says that’s where the rebuilt Polar cutter and jogger is making a difference.

-“The machine has performed very well and productivity is up significantly with the jogger,” said Haug.
+“The machine has performed very well and productivity is up significantly with the paper jogger,” said Haug.
 “The operator just needs to slide the paper from the left side and once it is done, the paper on the right is ready to slide into place.
 Having the six-inch stack lift means it can cut a lot of paper all at one time.”

 It could not have come at a better time.
 Haug said they began ramping up production in mid-August to prepare for the holiday season and things won’t slow down until 2018 arrives.